Honda-tech Review: Driving the All-New 2017 Honda Civic Si

 First stop: Honda Proving Center, Cantil, California.

 Cantil lies deep in the heart of the Mojave Desert.
 This is where Honda’s Western proving grounds, HPC, is located.
 Far away from prying eyes, so that the company can test it’s products in peace.
 It’s also hot, very hot.
-The Mojave is unrelenting, even in May, temperatures were over 100* Fahrenheit, and shade is a scarce commodity.
+The Mojave is unrelenting, even in May, temperatures were over 100 degrees Fahrenheit, and shade is a scarce commodity.
 They call it a Proving Center for a reason.

 HPC is an enthusiasts’ playground, with a 7.5 mile high speed, banked oval; 5 miles of multiple configuration “winding road” courses, located next to several off-road trails and courses, naturally.
 However, amongst our crew, all eyes were on the road course, as 5 Si’s were lined up on the front straight.